 In addition to a nice heat and sweet flavor, it’s nice to have some other savory tasting ingredients to give it a more balanced flavor.
 In all my sauces I add onions, garlic, and salt.
 These are three ingredients I love and give my sauces a great base.
 The amount varies in each of my sauces, but onion usually consists of about 10-20% of my solid ingredients.

 Some other spices that I’ve seen people use to give their sauce more of a savory spiced taste include cumin, turmeric, chili powder, and obviously salt.
 My suggestion here is to add this at the end of your cook and begin with less spice.
-Adding too much of a spice can be overwhelming and you can always add more, but it get’s complicated fast when you then try add more sweet and heat ingredients and liquid to even it back out.
+Adding too much spice can be overwhelming and you can always add more, but it gets complicated fast when you then try to add more sweet and heat ingredients and liquid to even it back out.

 You’ll certainly need some liquid to add to your sauce, and the opportunity to get creative doesn’t end here.

 I good rule of thumb is to have at least 50% of your liquid some sort of vinegar.
 But not all vinegars are created equal.
 Popular vinegars are apple cider vinegar, distilled white vinegar, and white wine vinegar.

 I would just taste and adjust with this.
 Some types of vinegar pair better with other types.
 Many Louisiana and Caribbean style sauces use distilled white vinegar, but it’s up to your preference.

 I really like having a few different types of liquid so I’ve also used pineapple juice, apple cider, lemon juice, lime juice, and even tequila in recipes before.